 Transferring your stock is less risky than ordering more stock from the vendor.
 If you order more stock and fail to sell it, you will end up with overstock at the end of the holiday period which you may have trouble shifting.
 You may be forced to sell it at a discount price during your boxing day sales, if you can sell it at all, and risk negatively impacting your cashflow.

-Step 1: Sell your overstock for the right price
+4. Sell your overstock for the right price

 Stock that doesn’t sell can be very costly to your business for several reasons.
-Not only do you have money tied up in any unsold items, you also have to pay for their storage (carrying costs).
+Not only do you have money tied up in any unsold items, but you also have to pay for their storage (carrying costs).
 But no matter how well you forecast demand, it’s difficult to completely eliminate overages.
 So what do you do with any leftover holiday stock that just won’t budge?

 Before you resort to discounting or donating your seasonal stock, try the following strategies we recommended in an earlier article on inventory management best practices: